 Types of Ultrasonic Machining

-1. Rotary ultrasonic vibration machining
+#1.
+Rotary ultrasonic vibration machining.

-In rotary ultrasonic vibration machining (RUM), the vertically oscillating tool is able to revolve about the vertical centerline of the tool.
 Instead of using an abrasive slurry to remove material, the surface of the tool is impregnated with diamonds that grind down the surface of the part.

 Rotary ultrasonic machines are specialized in machining advanced ceramics and alloys such as glass, quartz, structural ceramics, Ti-alloys, alumina, and silicon carbide.
 Rotary ultrasonic machines are used to produce deep holes with a high level of precision.